 While experiencing MDMA can be very pleasurable, after the high has worn off most users are left feeling depleted, exhausted, and depressed.
 This has to do with the fact that MDMA works to release and deplete levels of serotonin and dopamine in the brain.

-The need to feel euphoric again often leads people to return to the drug as they find themselves incapable of reaching those levels naturally.
-After prolonged use an addiction develops where the only way to “feel normal” is for the addict to use again.
+The need to feel euphoric again often leads people to return to the drug as they find themselves incapable of reaching those feelings naturally.
+After prolonged use an addiction develops where the only way to “feel normal” is for the addict to use.

 Longer term use can also have dire consequences.
 Addicts can experience severe paranoia and lasting depression.
 It is not uncommon for mood swings to become part of a person’s daily life.
 Organ damage, specifically the liver and kidneys, happens because they work very hard to detoxify the body from the drug.